shenxianpeng/blog/source/daily/index.md

 ---

+## 12/25/2021 - I was surprised

+Several days ago, A female financial colleague told me I did a great job sharing about CI/CD practices.
+(I posted the recording to slack channel of the China lab for all the engineers who had attended the meeting.)

+I was surprised that as a non-tech colleague she was also watched, and this was our first conversation.
+Thanks so much.

 ## 11/24/2021 - Brother Ma told me that I am very good at CI/CD

 Yesterday I gave a presentation to other teams in Dalian, it's all about my practices in the DevOps.
 To be honest I’m not a good speaker.